 - 1. The school will maintain a day-by-day record of each student's attendance.
 Awards will be provided each month for students with perfect attendance. - 2.
-Parents/Guardians must notify the school by 8:15AM each morning when their student will be absent.
-Please call the Charter School office at 323-780-2961.
-PUENTE's voice mail system is activated when the office is closed or unsupervised. - You will receive a phone call from the Charter School Office at 9:00 am to confirm the absence if no call is received. - 3.
-The reason for the absence should be documented, in writing, by the parent or guardian within 24 hours of the student's return to school.
-Please ensure the note includes the student's name, date(s) of absence and reason for absence. - If a note has not been received, the parent will be asked to fill out a form. - Notes submitted after 48 hours of a student's return to school will not be accepted. - We ask that students who were absent from school due to medical, dental, optometry, or chiropractic appointments submit a verified note signed by their physician.
+You will receive a robo call from the Charter School Office at 9:00 am to confirm the absence if no call is received. - 3.
+The reason for the absence should be documented, in writing, by the parent or guardian within 48 hours of the student's return to school.
+Please ensure the note includes the student's name, date(s) of absence and reason for absence. - o If a note has not been received, the parent will be asked to fill out a form. - We ask that students who were absent from school due to medical, dental, optometry, or chiropractic appointments submit a verified note signed by their physician.